Hinni/Seq.App.aspsms/README.md

 Allows you to notify a phone by SMS over aspsms.ch

 ## MessageText
-The final message contains the DateTime, Level and RenderedMessage from given event.
+The final message contains LocalDateTime, Level and RenderedMessage from given event.

 ## Caution
 Be carefull with your event filter.
-Don't send too many messages - or your will be blocked by the service provider.
+Don't send too many messages - or you will be blocked by the service provider.